anushac14/web103_finalproject/planning/user_stories.md

 - As a returning user, I want to see my listening history, so that I can revisit songs I enjoyed in the past.

-- As a music lover, I want to integrate the app with my Spotify account, so that I can seamlessly access and manage my existing playlists.
+- As a user, I want to explore trending and popular playlists created by the community so that I can discover new music that others are enjoying.